For working and collaborating remotely, Epicodus uses Visual Studio Code Live Share, Live Server, and Live Share Audio to share the following:

 Once you have a server running, you can share it with others in VSC Code Live Share.
 In Live Share, in the upper left corner, click "Share server" and type "5500" for the port to share (or whatever port you're using).

 Now, participants can go to the lower left corner of their screen.
 Under "Shared Servers", click "localhost:5500" to launch the browser and access the server.

 Occasionally a server will fail to display your page or will display an error message.
 If this happens, try finding the specific file you want to serve e.g. index.html and right click.
 Click the first item in the menu, which should read "Open with Live Server".

-If Discord goes down, you can switch to using audio through Live Share.
+If Discord goes down, you can switch to using audio through VS Code Live Share.
 In the upper right corner, under Session Details, under Audio Call, click "Start audio call".
 When Discord comes back up, switch back to Discord (so that teachers can visit your audio channel).
-If you need help from a teacher while Discord is down, submit your Live Share link at help.epicodus.com.
+If you need help from a teacher while Discord is down, submit your VS Code Live Share link in the Epicodus help queue.

 There are a couple of ways to join a Live Share session.
 We'll start by sharing one method, discussing a few options, and then cover another method.
 We suggest that you read through this whole section before attempting to join a Live Share session for the first time.